 Liz, Waldo and their dancing friends are back with new stretches, games and ballet combinations as well as an exciting adventure through the Alphabet Jungle.
-Petite Feet 2 engages young dancers in activities that promote creativity, dance skill development and educational foundations through movement.
-Great for children ages 2-6, Petite Feet 2 features new original music, animation and a selection of bonus chapters offering options for dancers at different stages of their dance development.
+The Alphabet Jungle engages young dancers in activities that promote creativity, dance skill development and educational foundations through movement.
+Great for children ages 2-6, The Alphabet Jungle features new original music, animation and a selection of bonus chapters offering options for dancers at different stages of their dance development.

 Petite Feet is a 26-minute DVD that uses engaging and imaginative exercises, games and stories to introduce children to basic ballet positions and vocabulary, as well as general dance and musical concepts.
 Focusing on the creative potential of dance and its storytelling possibilities, Petite Feet encourages children between the ages of 2-5 to learn fundamental and age-appropriate ballet steps, to build confidence and coordination, and, of course, to have fun.
 Featuring original music and a colorful set, along with the Story of the Dancing Dolls and some help from Waldo the Walrus, Petite Feet is a great way for kids to stay active on a rainy day—and a sunny one too!